SuperMairio/1320071.github.io/_posts/2020-07-14-twitter-bot.md

 ---
 layout: post
-title:  The Adventures of RockyBot
+title:  The Adventures of RockyBot (part one)
 subtitle: I tried to make a twitter bot to send photos of my cat
 date:   2020-07-14 16:29:53 +0100
-avatar-img: /assets/img/RockyAvatar.png
+avatar: /assets/img/RockyAvatar.png
 tags: [Coding, Python]
 ---

 ---

-**(＾• ω •＾) All of my code for this project can be found on my github under the name <a href="https://github.com/1320071/RockyBot"> RockyBot </a> (＾• ω •＾)**
+All of my code for this project can be found on my github under the name <a href="https://github.com/1320071/RockyBot"> RockyBot </a> (＾• ω •＾)

 ## Initial plan